Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Time will tell, and then I’ll tell you :)

-Update: I squeezed two hard summer hiking seasons out of these, and the tread is still adequate for easy trails.
-The uppers are bombproof!
+I squeezed two hard summer hiking seasons out of these Targhees, and the tread is still more than adequate for dirt trails.

 I plan to scour other hiking boots review sites, and will report back if I find anything dire.